jodt88/CSC4263-ART4240/Group Meeting Logs.md

 Summary: Determined what in-game features needed to be demonstrated for the prototype demonstration.
 We then divided up our roles accordingly.
 Planned to meet 3/20/17 to rehearse the presentation.
 Gregory was informed of his role.

 ---

-*3/20/17*

-Duration: 3:00 PM - 6:30 PM

-Present Members: ALL

-Summary: Laid out the order in which each of us would speak during the presentation, as well as what we would say and the times associated with each person.
-Afterward, the programmers worked to integrate their individual contributions into one prototype project.

----